 - Avoid general praise like “you’re so smart” and instead reflect your child’s emotions to them in phrases like, “you look so proud that you built that yourself.”
 These statements encourage the child to look inside themselves for confidence and pride as opposed to looking outside for external validation.
 This will help them feel more confident in the long term.

 - Continue to notice the areas that your child is able to take on more responsibility.
 Studies show that it is helpful for children’s confidence to have chores and household responsibilities to do.

-- Support Growth Mindset instead of Fixed mindset, by encouraging effort and the process of learning, over praising outcomes and end results.
+- Support Growth Mindset for kids instead of Fixed mindset, by encouraging effort and the process of learning, over praising outcomes and end results.
 See our Growth Mindset resources for more information about how to help children with this subject.

 - Send messages to your child that they will be loved no matter what behaviors they show or what successes they have (unconditional love).